DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-config.rst

 Ignore the warning that may popup telling you that "Internet may not be available".
 The CS is not connected to the internet, you are connecting the CS directly to your mobile device.
 Depending on the config and OS of your mobile device you may still have Internet over mobile data through a cell tower connection.
 If you wish to use your home network internet (for example if your data plan is expensive), turn off mobile data and see the section below on Station Mode to connect using your home network instead.

 Once you are connected to the CS, you can run your WiFi Throttle program, enter the IP Address for the Server Address (**the default is usually 192.168.4.1, but it will be displayed in your serial monitor log if you are unsure**), enter **2560 for the port number**, and then select and acquire your loco by its address.
-If you don't know your loco address, see ***missing link for the <R> command***.
+If you don't know your loco address, see the ``<R>`` command in the `Decoder Test <../reference/software/command-reference.html#decoder-test>`_ section of the Command Reference.

-Note; Your Mobile Throttle function keys are user defined default function keys and Not the fuction keys you used in either JMRI or Rockrail engine roster function keys.
+Note: Your Mobile Throttle function keys are user defined default function keys and Not the function keys you used in either JMRI or Rockrail engine roster function keys.

 **Once again:**